AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex7.md

 ![Launch Setup](./images/gtmjstxtedit1.png)

 Next, you need to make sure that all this text is part of the same line.
-There cannot be any linebreaks.
+There cannot be any line breaks.
 This means:

 * On line 5, set your cursor to the first position before ``}`` and click backspace.